 Robotic Navigation Using SLAM and ROS

 The system implements SLAM algorithms such as Gmapping or Cartographer within a ROS framework.
-Sensor data from LiDAR, IMU, and wheel encoders are fused to estimate the robot's position and generate a map of the environment.
-The navigation stack in ROS is used for path planning and obstacle avoidance.
-The robot autonomously navigates through indoor spaces, adapts to dynamic environments, and updates its map in real time.
-This solution is applicable in service robotics, industrial automation, and research.
+Sensor data from LiDAR, IMU, and wheel encoders are fused to estimate the robot’s position and generate a real-time map of the environment.
+The ROS navigation stack is then employed for path planning, obstacle avoidance, and adaptive movement.
+With these capabilities, the robot can autonomously move through indoor environments, avoid dynamic obstacles, and continuously update its map as new information is detected.
+This solution is highly relevant for service robotics, industrial automation, and research, as it offers a reliable platform for testing and deploying autonomous navigation.